aistairc/aiaccel/docs/source/contribution_guide/pull_requests.md

 ## Review processes

-- Other developers can contribute comments to improve implementations, documentations, and coding styles in the pull request.
+- Other developers can contribute comments to improve implementations, documents, and coding styles in the pull request.
 - When updating codes in the pull request, please commit the changes in the local repository and push the changes to the fork only if they have been successfully tested in the local environment.
 - If the pull request has been reviewed and approved by at least one member of the aiaccel development team, it will be merged into the main branch.